SeamCarver

 Below is a simplified explanation of the seam carving algorithm with all the information you need to complete the MP.
 If you would like to get a more in-depth understanding, please see the research paper by Avidan and Shamir from 2012 that first introduced this idea, Seam Carving for Content-Aware Image Resizing.

 Seam carving works by identifying unimportant paths of pixels across an image, aka seams.
 For this MP, we will focus on vertical seams.
-Below is a visual representation of what vertical seams look like (the vertical red lines).
+Below is a visual representation of what 3 random vertical seams could look like (the vertical red lines).

 Calculate Energy

-You will write a function in the ImageProcessing
+You will write a function in the image_processing.cc

 .
 This function will calculate the energy of each pixel in the image and return it as a 2D vector.